 When foreclosure help is needed, time is usually of the essence.
 Homeowners in this situation do not have the luxury of trying different options to see which one works.
 They may know that Chapter 7 bankruptcy will help them discharge unsecured debts.
 However, they may also be aware that to repay these debts, they may have to give up property.
-Does this include their homes or can they keep them these properties?
-Find out by speaking with an expert bankruptcy attorney for free and save your home!

 Through a two-step process, homeowners can determine the likelihood of property sale by a Chapter 7 bankruptcy trustee.
 Determining the amount of the homestead exemption is the first step.
-Residents of some states may use the federal homestead exemption and most states offer their own homestead exemptions based on dollar value.
+Residents of some states may use the federal homestead exemption, and most states offer their own homestead exemptions based on dollar value.
 A bankruptcy lawyer can help a homeowner determine which exemptions apply and the relevant exemption amount.

 The next step involves determining whether there is enough nonexempt equity in the home to trigger property sale during Chapter 7.
 Nonexempt equity is equity that is not protected by any applicable homestead exemption.
 Begin with the market value of the home and deduct the homestead exemption amount, trustee commission on the difference between the two figures, cost of sale, mortgage balance, and balances of property-secured nonmortgage liens.
 If the result is a negative number, there is not sufficient equity to trigger sale of the home.